 Are you considering switching careers and pursuing real estate?
 One question that might be on your mind is, “How much does an average real estate agent make?”

 Planning ahead to figure out how much you may anticipate earning before launching a new profession can help you understand how much money you'll need to save and how best to manage your spending while shifting careers.
 For example, real estate agent's revenue is significantly influenced by various things, such as their specialty, years of experience, the number of hours they work each week, and even their happiness.

 The amount an average real estate agent gets paid varies depending on several factors, which means that one dollar figure does not suffice.
-Here we will discuss what goes on in the real estate world and what factors impact how much money you could make.
+Here we will discuss what goes on in the real estate world and what factors impact the average real estate agent's salary.

 You've heard correctly if you've ever heard that real estate might be a lucrative field to pursue.
-According to Indeed, first-year full-time agents earn an average of just over $83,000 — however, this may vary significantly.
+According to Indeed, the average first-year real estate agent's salary is just over $83,000 — however, this may vary significantly.